TroyMetrics/Benchmark-Overlays/README.md

 ## 🌡️ Thermal Throttle Detection

-The logic relies on vendor-specific throttle indicators to accurately detect physical downclocking events triggered by thermal limits:
+The logic relies on vendor-specific thermal throttle sensors from HWiNFO to accurately detect physical downclocking events triggered by thermal limits.
+These sensors are then unified into two RTSS sensors `GPUThrottle` and `CPUThrottle`.

+**🧠 Detection Sources:**

 <div align="center">